sandialabs/chama/documentation/overview.rst

 * :ref:`graphics`: Generate maps of the site that include the optimal sensor layout and information about scenarios that were and were not detected.

+The user can enter the workflow at any stage.
+For example, if the impact assessment was determined using other methods, Chama can still be used to optimize sensor placement.
 The following documentation includes additional information on these steps, along with installation instructions, software application programming interface (API), and software license.
 It is assumed that the reader is